When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 If we compare the ASUS ROG brand to the TUF, it is obvious that the TUF line is considerably more cost-effective for people who are concerned about their budgets.

-Nonetheless, you should only buy a TUF laptop unless there is a ROG one available at the same price because you get higher value for your money with the latter.
+Nonetheless, you should only buy a TUF laptop if there is not a ROG one available at the same price because you get higher value for your money with the latter.